gespona/depthai-unity-plugin/README.md

 **if you find this repo interesting please star and watch !**

+# Recent Changes

+## 2021-10-28

+- Adding prebuilt binary of overcloud facetrack demo for Windows
+- Adding support for Windows

 # Main Goals

 - Provide high-level API with predefined pipelines (MobileNet, Face Detector, Pose, Face Mesh, Eye gaze, Hand Tracking, ....) very easy to use for Unity users (usually non-developers) p.eg: Face Detector prefab just drag and drop to your scene and be able to build more advanced applications like gesture control, motion capture, ...